- Google Pay, Apple Pay

 Since foreign currency accounts let you send and receive money in any currency, he could buy stock using Chinese Renminbi, and receive payments from customers in US Dollars all direct into his Australian-based bank account.
-Then you could decide when to convert funds into AUD when you wanted to.
+Then he could decide when to convert funds into AUD when you wanted to.

 Earn interest on different currencies

 Some foreign currency accounts will even pay interest rates on selected currencies.
 These are usually offered in tiers, with better rates offered to larger balances.

 Many banks will offer a selection of currencies, so it’s important to first compare the various institutions and products in the market to ensure the currencies you need are offered.
 Generally speaking, banks will offer major currencies with a foreign currency account, so if you plan on dealing in exotic currencies, you might need to seek the services of a competitive international money transfer service and use a regular bank account.

 If you’re unsure of the timing of your foreign currency payments many institutions will also allow you to maintain an overdraft in specific currencies.
 This can help accommodate delayed or early payments.
 Always take into account fees and rates for the use of this type of feature.